 Before getting into deleting or manipulating the reserve partition, you should understand what it is and what it is for.

-The 2 important things that the partition contains are:
+The two important things that the partition contains are:

-When the computer starts up, it has to run the boot data, which is in the boot configuration data store.
+When the computer starts up, it has to run the boot data in the boot configuration data store.
 (BCD).
-Also when the computers fire up, it runs the boot loader from the system reserve partition.
+Also, when the computers fire up, it runs the boot loader from the system reserve partition.

-If at all you think about encrypting the data in your hard drive using BitLocker encryption, then the data required to boot the computer would be stored in the system reserve partition.
+If you think about encrypting the data in your hard drive using BitLocker encryption, then the data required to boot the computer would be stored in the system reserve partition.

-The windows OS creates the partition during the installation process before prompting the user to allocate space for major system partitions on the computer.
+The windows OS creates the partition during the installation process before prompting the user to allocate space for main system partitions on the computer.

 Once the partition is created on the drive during the installation of windows, it is almost impossible to delete the partition.
 Even if you need to reduce the partitions, the reserve partition should be your last choice.